andagr/Firm/README.md

 #Getting started
 1. Fork the project at https://github.com/andagr/Firm.
 2. Clone it to a local directory.
-3. Create the folders `data\templates\razor` and add the following template files.
-The names should hint at what they should do, and if you need some inspiration then look in the [data branch of this repo](https://github.com/andagr/Firm/tree/data).
+3. Create the folders `data\templates\razor` and add the following template files:

         archive.cshtml
         index.cshtml
         page.cshtml
         post.cshtml
         _layout.cshtml

+4. The names should hint at what they should do, and if you need some inspiration then look in the [data branch of this repo](https://github.com/andagr/Firm/tree/data).

 ##Creating your first blog post
 1. To write your first blog post, create the directory `data\input\blog\post\<name-of-blog-post>` and add the following files: